 Okay, okay… so making your own toothpaste may not be at the top of your “To Do” list, but I assure you, it's totally worth it.

-Conventional toothpaste – like so many other things in our modern world – is full of questionable ingredients, especially considering that one of the fastest ways to absorb pretty much anything is through the mouth.
+Conventional toothpaste – like so many other things in our modern world – includes questionable ingredients, which is particularly disconcerting considering that one of the fastest ways to absorb pretty much anything is through the mouth.

 Sodium laurel sulfate, sodium laureth sulfate, flouride, and artificial sweeteners top the list most certainly.
-Even “natural” brands aren’t necessarily non-toxic.
+Even “natural” brands aren't necessarily natural.

 Is It Even Possible to Make Your Own Safe and Effective Toothpaste?